Shoreshen/Linux_Relate/Note/Linux.md

 # Debug

-To make it able to debug, need to select [relavent option](#debug-using-gdb) in the config file.
+To make it able to debug, need to select [relevant option](#debug-using-gdb) in the config file.

 ## Compiler optimization

-It is said that the code is written based on assuptiom of "-O2" compiler option.
+It is said that the code is written based on assumption of "-O2" compiler option.

 So simply turnoff optimization will cause crash of the whole compilation.

-However, it might be possible to add attributo to specific function:
+However, it might be possible to add attribute to specific function:

 ```c
 void __attribute__((optimize("O0"))) foo(unsigned char data) {